BenjaminHLee/ESG-2/README.md

 ### Installation

+Read through the following process in its entirety before starting installation.
 Currently, the only way to install this project is by cloning the repository to your web server of choice.
 I'm currently working on improving deployment/ instancing options, but it's a nontrivial change that will take a bit of work.